binghamtondatascienceandanalytics/oldwebsite/README.md

 # [BUDataScienceandAnalytics.Github.io](https://budatascienceandanalytics.github.io)
 Information and resources for a new student organization
+## Before making changes to the website (or anything on GitHub for that matter)
+It is considered very bad practice to make changes directly to production code.
+The code for this website is on the master branchThis is called "commit to the master"

 ## How to make changes to the website
 * The website content is in the `md` files above (except for README.md which is this file)
 * Index.md has the content for the main page